h-griffin/datingapp/README.md

     - implements angular resolver
     - not a component so needs @Injectable
     - provided in : root
-        - resolvers are instatniated in teh same was as services
+        - resolvers are instatniated in the same was as services

     - member detailed uses member service to get member from cache because resolver cannot use navigation extras